 For the purposes of this example, we will set the input type to support general text input.
 To do so, select the EditText widget in the layout and locate the inputType entry within the Attributes tool window.
-Click on the current setting to open the list of options and, within the list, switch off textPersonName and enable text before clicking on the OK button.
+Click on the flag icon to the left of the current setting to open the list of options and, within the list, switch off textPersonName and enable text before clicking on the Apply button.